You can view the statistics of the transaction log backup job in the History view or in the Home view in Veeam Backup & Replication.

 - Unprotected — number of databases that failed to be backed up during the last session

 - Excluded — databases excluded from processing.
-Databases may be excluded for the following reasons: database status is Offline, database recovery model is set to Simple, database is read-only, database was deleted after the latest full backup, database is added to the list of exclusions.
+Databases may be excluded for the following reasons: database status is Offline, database recovery model is set to Simple, database is read-only, database was deleted after the latest full backup, database is added to the list of exclusions, AutoClose property is enabled.
 For more information, see https://www.veeam.com/kb1051, https://www.veeam.com/kb2110 and https://www.veeam.com/kb2104.

 Unprotected databases do not comprise Excluded databases, as they have different reasons for being non-processed.